-A medispa, also known as a medical spa or medspa, is a spa-like facility that offers elective, often appearance-improving procedures under the care and direction of a trained physician and a team of nurses and aestheticians.
-These elective procedures vary in nature, but almost all of them have the same goal: to rejuvenate — or even pamper — the patient.
+A medical spa — also known as a medical spa or medspa — is a spa-like facility that offers elective often appearance-improving procedures under the care and direction of a trained physician and a team of nurses and aestheticians.
+These elective procedures vary in nature, but almost all of them have the same goal: to rejuvenate or pamper the patient.

-Physicians, physician’s assistants, registered nurses, and licensed aestheticians perform almost every service provided at a medispa.
+Physicians, physician’s assistants, registered nurses, and licensed aestheticians perform almost every service provided at a med spa.
 A physician manages the medical spa, but is not always required to be on-site.
-Most states lack strong regulations for medispas, creating worrisomely lax standard across most of the country.
+Most states lack strong regulations for med spas, creating worrisomely lax standard across most of the country.

-Internet articles warn would-be clients about the perils of medispas not directly overseen by a physician.
-Provide patients access to the services they desire without putting them at risk by opening a safe, sterile, and well-staffed medispa within or adjacent to your doctor’s office.
-Dr. Bela Pandit runs an in-office medispa that complements her ankle and foot clinics in Evergreen, Illinois.
-This enables her to run her busy traditional practice while simultaneously overseeing her medispa.
+Internet articles warn would-be clients about the perils of med spas not directly overseen by a physician.
+Provide patients access to the services they desire without putting them at risk by opening a safe, sterile, and well-staffed med spa within or adjacent to your doctor’s office.

-A slower-paced, relaxing, and patient-centric experience, for starters.
-While your traditional practice should aim to make patients feel prioritized and unrushed, most visits to a medical office — what with referrals, insurance authorizations, and 15-minute appointment slots — are no day at the spa for your patients.
-A medispa provides your patients with the opportunity to truly discuss with you their wants and desires, not just their illnesses and symptoms.
+Although your practice should alreeady aim to make patients feel prioritized and unrushed, most visits to a medical office are no day at the spa for your patients.
+Medical spas offer a slower-paced, relaxing, and patient-centric experience.
+A med spa provides your patients with the opportunity to truly discuss with you their wants and desires, not just their illnesses and symptoms.

-Physician-run medispas offer a wide variety of services, including:
+Physician-run med spas offer a wide variety of services, including:

 Says Dr. Faramarz Samie, a Philadelphia-based dermatologist in Philadelphia to Everyday Health: “The key is to go to a medispa where a physician determines your treatment plan and oversees the way it’s carried out.”

-The Medical Board of California implores consumers to research five key facts prior to undergoing treatment at a medispa.
+The Medical Board of California implores consumers to research five key facts prior to undergoing treatment at a med spa.
 Address your potential clients’ concerns head-on by following these steps:

-Medispas provide a unique and increasingly-popular way to pamper your patients with services they truly desire.
+Med spas provide a unique and increasingly-popular way to pamper your patients with services they desire.
 If you decide to add these services, utilize proven healthcare marketing strategies that grow business and improve your online reputation.
 Create a serene, sterile environment for your patients to enjoy a spa-like experience under your care.
-After all, they’ll be paying spa-like prices – so pamper them!
+They’ll be paying spa-like prices, so pamper them!